fkie/fkie-multi-agent-suite/fkie_mas_gui/README.md

 ## Known Issues

 - If you work behind a proxy, you might need to explicitly specify the `URL` and `PORT` before downloading the electron packages.
-The problem occurs when installing the package (`yarn install`).
+The problem occurs when installing the package (`npm install`).

 ```bash
 export ELECTRON_GET_USE_PROXY=true